 A few points to help you understand the role of accommodations for students with special needs.
 Accommodations are put in place to palliate for specific deficits.
 For example, many of us wear eyeglasses or contact lenses to accommodate for less-than-perfect vision.
 For students with specific disabilities, the accommodations provided in the learning environment (classroom, exam room, lab or studio, or even at home) have the same effect of wearing prescription eyeglasses for the nearsighted.
 They can now access the material, participate in academic activities and demonstrate their abilities on a level playing field with their peers.
 Academic accommodations are not designed to give students extra advantages; instead, they compensate for documented deficits.

-Students registered with SAAC present teachers with an updated accommodation letter each semester.
-The accommodation letter is addressed to you, the teacher, and it assures you that:
+Students registered with SAAC reveive updated accommodations each semester.
+These accommodation letters are addressed to you, the teacher, and it assures you that:

 - The student is registered with the SAAC;